justsz/cdn/README.md

 mapPanel.addLayer(pandemix.map.virusParticleLayer, {treePanel: treePanel, radius: 3});
 ```
 treePanel - reference to the tree panel this layer should represent
+chargeDensity - controls how strongly the particles repel each other
 radius - radius in pixels of virus particle at minimal zoom

 ######Tree layer
+Draws great arcs that mirror the links on the represented tree.
 ```javascript
 mapPanel.addLayer(pandemix.map.treeLayer, {treePanel: treePanel, color: treePanel.getColor()});
 ```
-TreePanel - reference to the tree panel this layer should represent, color - color of the tree links.
+treePanel - reference to the tree panel this layer should represent
+color - color of the tree links